CartoDB/carto-vl/docs/guides/using-data-in-your-visualization-with-sources.md

 Every option is a different kind of **Source**, and CARTO VL provides you with a suitable object in its API to connect to them under the namespace `carto.source` (for example `carto.source.Dataset`).

-Both *Dataset* and *SQL* are based in *Vector Tiles*, following *Mapbox Vector Tile Specification* (MVT).
+Both *Dataset* and *SQL* are based in [Vector Tiles](https://carto.com/help/glossary/#vector-tile), following *Mapbox Vector Tile Specification* or [MVT](https://www.mapbox.com/vector-tiles/specification/).
 This is an advanced technology which allows transferring geographic data from the server to your browser in small chunks, allowing a good performance and powerful dynamic styling.
 > In fact, there is a fourth type of source in CARTO VL called [MVT](https://carto.com/developers/carto-vl/reference/#cartosourcemvt) but it is not meant to be used directly by the users, except in very precise / advance cases.